StevenBlack/vocab/README.md

 ### dearth
 A shortage or scarcity.
-Squirrels might have a dearth of nuts by the end of the winter.
-Single women might complain of the dearth of heterosexual single men who are sensitive and willing to make a commitment.

 ### deciduous
 Dropping off after a period of growth, such as leaves, teeth or hair.
-The opposite of a deciduous tree is an evergreen.
-Except for the rare deciduous evergreen tree, which confuses everything.

 ### declasse